-Adjust the temperature of an aluminum block to 140 °C.2 Add 0.20 mL of 1-butanol and a spin vane to a 3-mL conical vial.
+Adjust the temperature of an aluminum block to 140 °C. Add 0.20 mL of 1-butanol and a spin vane to a 3-mL conical vial.
 Add 0.30 mL of the sulfuric acid-phosphoric acid solution to the vial.
 This mixture is extremely corrosive and it should be handled very carefully.
 After stirring the solution briefly, grease the ground-glass joint and connect the S-shaped gas collection tube to the vial.
-Place the vial in the aluminum block and position an inverted test tube over the end of the S-shaped gas collection tube that has been submerged in a water bath.
-While stirring and heating the solution, collect the gas that is produced by displacing water from the inverted test tube with a plastic tube capped at one end with a rubber septum.
+Place the vial in the aluminum block and position an inverted test tube over the end of the S-shaped gas collection, collect the gas that is produced by displacing water from the inverted test tube.
+After collecting 4 mL of gas in a test tube (gas which is mostly air), replace the test tube with a plastic tube capped at one end with a rubber septum.
 Continue collecting gas until you have collected approximately 4 mL of gas.
 If necessary, slowly increase the temperature of the reaction to a maximum of 170 °C. Analyze the products (0.5 mL) using a gas chromatograph.